montri2025/esp8266-micropython-beginner/README.md

 4. connect esp8266 with USB Port And then deploy the new firmware using:
     ```
     # esptool.py --port /dev/tty.wchusbserial1420 --baud 115200 write_flash --flash_size=detect -fm dio 0 esp8266-20170612-v1.9.1.bin

+    esptool.py v1.3
+    Connecting....
+    Auto-detected Flash size: 32m
+    Running Cesanta flasher stub...
+    Flash params set to 0x0240
+    Wrote 602112 bytes at 0x0 in 51.9 seconds (92.9 kbit/s)...
+    Leaving...
     ```
+  5. MicroPython REPL prompt (screen) Mac you can use the built-in
+    ```
+    screen  /dev/tty.wchusbserial1420 115200
+    ```
+    * When you're done using screen most versions of it allow you to exit by pressing Ctrl-a then k then y or presing Ctrl-a then typing :quit and pressing enter. *